AtulanZaman/gitlab-kas-gke/README.md

 - Create a new project in Gitlab
 - Setup a [GKE cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-zonal-cluster) that can egress to public internet to communicate with a Gitlab agent.
 - Use a personal or service account that has `roles/container.admin` permission.
-- Create directory `manifests/` in your project
+- Create directory `manifests/` in your Gitlab project
 - Create a tfvars file from the [sample](./terraform.tfvars.sample) file
 - Run terraform init and apply to deploy resources
 ```